Black-box optimization on hyper-rectangle using Recursive Modified Pattern Search and application to ROC-based

-The proposed algorithm consists of several \textit{runs}.
-Each \textit{run} is an iterative procedure and a \textit{run} stops based on some convergence criteria (see below).
-At the end of each \textit{run} a solution is returned.
-After the first \textit{run}, following \textit{runs} will start from the solution obtained by the \textit{run} just before it.
-For example, $4^{th}$ \textit{run} will start from the solution obtained by $3^{rd}$ \textit{run}.
-So the user should set the starting point for the first \textit{run} (see Figure \ref{flowchart}) only.
-Each run tries to improve the solution in a `greedy' manner by making coordinate-wise jumps through a sequence of decreasing step sizes gradually decreasing to zero, around the solution obtained by the previous \textit{run} (see below for details).
-Thus, with each \textit{run}, the solution either gets improved or remains unchanged.
-If two consecutive \textit{runs} give the same solution up to some fixed decimal place $\textit{round\_factor}$ (e.g., if accuracy up to 3 decimal place of the solution point is desired, user should set $\textit{round\_factor}=3$) set by the user, the algorithm stops returning the current value of the solution (which is the final solution).\\
+\paragraph{\textit{Runs} :} RMPS consists of several \textit{runs}.
+Each \textit{run} is given by a sequence of iterations and a \textit{run} is terminated based on some convergence criteria (details follows).
+After iteration step, typically a better solution point might be found.
+Although, it is also possible to fail to obtain a better solution after an iteration.
+Upon termination of a \textit{run}, the solution obtained at the final iteration of that \textit{run} is returned.
+The initial \textit{run} is initialized with the user-provided starting point.
+Subsequent \textit{run}s start with the solution returned by the previous \textit{run}.
+For example, the fourth \textit{run} would start with the solution returned by the third \textit{run}.
+Therefore, the user must specify the starting point for the initial \textit{run} only (see Figure \ref{flowchart}).
+Starting from the solution returned by the previous \textit{run}, the following \textit{run} tries to improve the solution by making coordinate-wise changes to the current solution.
+The step sizes for these changes are typically either the same or smaller than the step sizes used in the previous iteration.
+The sequence of step sizes gradually decreases towards zero as more iterations are executed within any particular \textit{run}.
+Thus the solution quality improves or remains the same after each \textit{run}.
+If two consecutive \textit{runs} return the same solution (up to some approximation set by the user), the algorithm terminates and returns the solution returned by the last executed \textit{run}, which is the final solution.